 - Dice the onion, carrots and parsnip.
 Drain the cannellini beans.

-- Heat oil in a frying pan (or direct to casserole dish if cast iron), sear braising steak all over.
+- Heat oil in a frying pan (or direct to casserole dish if cast iron).
 Add salt, pepper, onions and bay leaves and fry for a couple of minutes.
+If the meat is not being smoked, add it into the casserole dish and brown as well.

 - If using a frying pan, transfer contents to casserole dish.

-- Add cannellini beans, diced carrots, parsnip and mushrooms into casserole dish and stir in.
-Then add 300ml red wine and then water to the level of the ingredients.
+- Add cannellini beans, pearl barley, diced carrots, parsnip and mushrooms into casserole dish and stir in.
+Add 300ml red wine and then water to the level of the ingredients.
 Stir the mixture together.
-Cover and place in the oven or Big Green Egg.
+Cover (if not smoking the meat) and place in the oven or Big Green Egg.

 - After 2 hours, remove casserole dish.
+If the meat is being smoked, add it to the casserole dish at this point.
 Add remaining red cooking wine, stir and return to oven/Egg.
-Cook for another 2-3 hours until beef is tender and can easily be pulled apart.
+Cook covered for another 2-3 hours until beef is tender and can easily be pulled apart.

 - Serve with vegetables or other side dishes.